REQUIRED MATERIALS

 ![]() |

-- Then rework the edges of the pocket.
+- Then re-finish the edges of the pocket.

 - Next, sew the top of the pocket (P6 - large model) (P5 - small model) to the designated spot on P10 (large model) / P9 (small model).

-Wax the underside (the crusty side) of the pocket with Tokonole to reduce the fuzzy appearance of the leather.
+Wax the back (suede side) of the pocket with Tokonole to reduce the fuzzy appearance of the leather.

 Sew the 2 pieces P10 (large model) / P9 (small model) together.

-Option: to be able to close the tote bag, it is possible to attach 2 magnetic tops or snap buttons to each piece at this stage.
+Option: To be able to close the tote bag, you can attach 2 magnetic snaps or snap fasteners to each piece at this stage.

 10. SEW THE SIDES OF THE TOTE BAG